 How much does LT cost?
 Is financial aid available?

-A limited amount of financial assistance is available to those candidates who are either self-employed, not employed, or employed by a small business, a nonprofit, or in the public sector.
-Candidates employed by large, private-sector companies are not eligible for assistance.
+A limited amount of financial aid is available to those candidates who are either self-employed, not employed, or employed by a small business, a nonprofit, or in the public sector.
+Candidates employed by large private-sector companies are not eligible for financial aid.

 How do I convince my employer to support my participation in LT?